Statistical inference for rough volatility: Minimax Theory: Proof of Theorem

-The main idea of the approximation is to decompose the fractional Brownian motions $\eta W^H$ over a wavelet basis and to keep only low frequencies.
-Indeed, high frequencies entail local information of the fractional Brownian motion, such that its Hölder regularity.
+The main idea of the approximation is to decompose the fractional Brownian motion $\eta W^H$ over a wavelet basis and to keep only low frequencies.
+Indeed, high frequencies encode local information of the fractional Brownian motion, such as its Hölder regularity.
 Thus it should vary a lot even for small changes of $H$ even if the absolute value of a single coefficient is generally small.
-On the other side, low-frequency coefficients should be high to determine the global trends of the fractional Brownian motions, but their behaviour should be continuous in $H$.
-Thus we will cut our signal corresponding to fractional Brownian motions and keep only low frequencies.
-Thus we will get a process close enough to the original fractional Brownian motion.
+On the other side, low-frequency coefficients should be high to determine the global trends of the fractional Brownian motion, but their behaviour should be continuous in $H$.
+Thus, by only keeping low-frequency components, we will get a process close enough to the original fractional Brownian motion.
 Moreover, a slight technical modification in the low-frequency process approximating $\eta_1 W^{H_1}$ ensures this remains close to $\eta_1 W^{H_1}$ while being closer to the low-frequency process approximating $\eta_0 W^{H_0}$.
-The main choice remaining is the cut-off level in the frequencies and, unsurprisingly, we will see that $\log_2 n^{1/(1+2H_0)}$ is perfectly suitable.\\
+The main parameter remaining is the cut-off level in the frequencies and, as one may expect, we will see that $\log_2 n^{1/(1+2H_0)}$ is a suitable choice.\\

-We will now present in more detail the approximation procedure.
-First, recall from \cite{gloter2007estimation} that for any $H$, fractional Brownian motions admit the following series representation
+We now elaborate on the approximation procedure.
+First, recall from \cite{gloter2007estimation} that for any $H$, one may realise a fractional Brownian motion with Hurst index $H$ via the random series representation